PetiaG-va/Movie-Magic-sept-2025/README.md

 ### Bonuses
  - [ ] Env Vatiables
+ - [ ] Filter Casts If They Are Already Attached
  - [ ] Name in movie
  - [ ] Back refference from vscode
  - [ ] Add movie views to a folder